nenadmarkus/p/3d-modeling-with-gpt-3/index.md

 <img src="toycar_e2.png" style="width: 75%; max-width: 256px;" alt="A model of a toy car produced by GPT-3.">
 </center>

-Here are some more examples:
+Here are some more interesting examples:

 <table align="center">
   <tr>